 Students who wish to withdraw from school or from any class are required to make this fact known to the registrar, who will outline the formal procedures to be followed.
-Withdrawal without penalty after the last day for schedule changing is permitted only on the basis of providential reasons.

 DISCIPLINE

 Students admitted to the school are expected to order their lives by Christian standards of character and conduct and to respect regulations adopted by the trustees, the administration, and the faculty.